 |---|---|---|

-| App flexibility | High — install anything | Limited by manufacturer |
+| App flexibility | High | Limited |

-| Software updates | You control the timeline | Manufacturer decides |
+| Update control | You decide | Manufacturer decides |

-| IPTV / Kodi support | Full support | Minimal or none |
+| IPTV/Kodi support | Full | Minimal |

-| Longevity | Swap the box, keep the TV | Tied to the screen |
+| Longevity | Easily upgradable | Tied to the TV |

-| Cost to upgrade | £50–£150 | Full TV replacement |
+| Cost to upgrade | £50–£150 | Full TV price |

-Pros and Cons — No Sugarcoating
+Pros and Cons (No Sugarcoating)

 Pros: